Cholinergic and Anticholinergic Drugs

 - Also called parasympathomimetics – they mimic the effects of the PSNS neurotransmitter

-- Cholinergic agents copy the action of acetylcholine (ACh) – a neurotransmitter released from nerve endings that bind on the receptors of cell membranes of organs, tissues & glands
+- Cholinergic agents copy the action of acetylcholine (ACh) – a neurotransmitter released from nerve endings that bind on the receptors of cell membranes of organs, tissues, and glands

-Direct-acting cholinergic drugs bind to cholinergic receptors on specific effector organs, stimulating the organ in a similar way as ACh.
+- Bind to cholinergic receptors on specific effector organs, stimulating the organ in a similar way as ACh

-- Have widespread systemic effects including cardiac muscle, smooth muscle, exocrine glands, & the eye.
+- Have widespread systemic effects including cardiac muscle, smooth muscle, exocrine glands, and the eye

-Indirect-acting cholinergic drugs inhibit the enzyme ‘acetylcholinesterase,’ resulting in more ACh available at the receptors.
+- Inhibit the enzyme ‘acetylcholinesterase,’ resulting in more ACh available at the receptors

-- These drugs have the added cholinergic effect of improved skeletal muscle tone & strength.
+- These drugs have the added cholinergic effect of improved skeletal muscle tone and strength

-CNS – enhanced cognitive functions such as arousal, attention, & memory encoding – treatment for Alzheimer’s disease & dementia
+- CNS – enhanced cognitive functions such as arousal, attention, and memory encoding – treatment for Alzheimer’s disease and dementia

-Eye – pupil constriction – for surgery & treatment of glaucoma
+- Eye – pupil constriction – for surgery and treatment of glaucoma

-Musculoskeletal (indirect acting cholinergic drugs) – improve muscle tone & strength – for myasthenia gravis
+- Musculoskeletal (indirect acting cholinergic drugs) – improve muscle tone and strength – for myasthenia gravis

 Too much cholinergic medication can result in overstimulation of the parasympathetic nervous system, causing unwanted side effects.